-Reducing alcohol consumption has become a focus for the Scottish Government.
-In 2008-11 the Scottish Health Survey found that slightly over 50% (50.3%) of males and 39.7% of females in the Forth Valley area drank above the daily and/or weekly recommended limits with each of these figures being slightly higher than the Scottish average.
-Forth Valley as a whole also had a very slightly higher rate of the number of individuals "binge" drinking as shown in table 4.
+Reducing alcohol consumption has become a focus of the Scottish Government.
+In 2008-11 the Scottish Health Survey found that slightly over 50% (50.3%) of males and 39.7% of females in the Forth Valley area drink above the daily and/or weekly recommended limits, each of these are higher than the Scottish average.
+Forth Valley also had a very slightly higher rate of the number of individuals "binge" drinking as shown in table 4.
 This is the most recent Scottish Health Survey.

-Table 3: Proportion of individuals drinking above daily and/or weekly recommended limits (ages 16 and over).
+Table 3: Proportion of individuals drinking above daily and/or weeklyrecommended limits (ages 16 and over).
 2008-11